 Distinctive features of IoT Burger™

 - Built-in signal processing analytics with maximum data processing in a device

-- The ability to create devices with foggy calculations with extremely low power consumption
+- The ability to create devices with edge computing with extremely low power consumption

-- In most applications programming is not required, flexible settings system
+- In most applications programming is not required - flexible desktop configuration software

 - Measurement and processing of "fast" processes, which can not be realized using cloud technologies